 Identifying with one's culture combined with understanding and respect for our neighbors' ways is the foundation to peace.
 Combine that with a cultural understanding of our ways in and with nature, we receive a triumvirate of knowledge.
 WildPlaces projects always include some element of culture identity, within and between cultures and seen through the lense of Nature culture.
 Also called nature ethic or reverence, it has and is historically been expressed in every language in every corner of the planet, though the modern age sees it slipping away.
 All over, people are experiencing not only a disconnect from their own culture and ways but also a profound loss of connection from Nature.
 For our work at WildPlaces, this is a problem and a challenge.

-The Solution for us is to show at every opportunity that all grandmothers, fathers, and sisters share a common thread, whether it is food on the land, crafts and textiles made by the hand, dance and song felt in the heart, or language and stories told around the fire.
-The examples are ABUNDANT AND SURVIVE even these harsh days of perceived assimilation, greed, and control.
+The Solution for us is to show at every opportunity that all grandmothers, parents, siblings, and two-spirit relations share a common thread, whether it is food on the land, crafts and textiles made by the hand, dance and song felt in the heart, or language and stories told around the fire.
+The examples are ABUNDANT and they SURVIVE even in these harsh days of perceived assimilation, greed, and control.

 " Don't let it get you down.
 At WildPlaces, we don't', says some volunteer a long time ago.